Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/get_forms.rst

-Get forms for an installation
+Forms API
 -------------------------------------

-Once you've determined the ETIM Product Class for you installation, you can query the Forms API for relevant forms.
+The forms API can be used to query forms managed by Techniek Nederland.
+The API can for example be used to retrieve a list of all forms, to retrieve a specific form or to retrieve all relevant forms for an installation given an ETIM product class.
 For the documentation on the forms API, please see https://formsapi.technieknederland.nl/swagger/index.html.

 Get a list of relevant forms
 ++++++++++++++++++++++++++++